NigelOToole/direction-reveal/README.md

 The plugin will detect touch support and reveal the hidden content on first click then follow link on the second click.
 This can be disabled with the option enableTouch.

+### Browser support
+Supports all modern browsers(Firefox, Chrome and Edge) released as of January 2018.
+For older browsers you may need to include polyfills for Nodelist.forEach and Element.classList.

 ## Demo site
 Clone or download from Github.